TaloDev/docs/docs/unity/saves.md

 ## Loading saves

 Your player's saves are automatically loaded after [they are identified](/docs/unity/identifying).
+You can also manually load saves using `Talo.Saves.GetSaves()` which allows you to specify what kind of saves to load (online, offline or both).
 Once your saves have been fetched, the `OnSavesLoaded` event is invoked.

 Saves can be accessed using `Talo.Saves.All` or `Talo.Saves.Latest`.
 To load a save, use `Talo.Saves.ChooseSave()` and pass in the save you want to load.